10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 Banff is far from the cheapest place in the world to have a vacation, though it’s also not the most expensive, and you can find decent value in Banff.
 In general, in the low and shoulder season, if you find accommodation for around $100 CAD a night, I would consider that a pretty great deal (excluding hostels).

 In July and August, prices like this are nonexistent, and you may want to raise your budget to at least $250 a night for a basic hotel room, but expect to pay at least $300 a night.
-The rates go up from there.
+The rates only go up from there.

 What’s the Best Way to Save Money on Accommodation in Banff?